 Not only does Fraser swim and coach with the Ottawa Swim Masters club, he enjoys open water competitions, and can be seen on the pool deck during Capital Wave water polo practices.

-Fraser is a certified Competitive Water Polo coach, National Lifeguard and a trained Swimming 101 instructor.
+Fraser is a certified Swimming 101 instructor, Water Polo coach, and National Lifeguard.